Life Skills for People of Color on the Autism Spectrum

 Instructor

-Aftab Hafeez is an ex-Googler, music producer, film composer, and researcher based in Palo Alto, California.
+Aftab Hafeez is a researcher at Google, music producer, film composer based in Palo Alto, California.
 As a Colombian-Pakistani American on the autism spectrum who went from minimally verbal to teaching himself to think in words, and with a deep understanding of human behavior that has several multiple Fortune 500 companies, he pulls from both extensive research and his own first-hand experience to teach life and social skills for people of color that yield meaningful interactions on an interpersonal and societal level.